a2800276/pomenator/README.md

 you have an Admin account) and their official (well blog) advice is
 this: read [this blog
 post](http://blog.sonatype.com/2012/07/learning-the-nexus-rest-api-read-the-docs-or-fire-up-a-browser/)
-which whines on about how hard it is to write up-to-date documentation for a REST API and then explains how to use the Chrome network inspector to see what REST-calls their web frontend makes.
+which whines about how hard it is to write up-to-date documentation for a REST API and then explains how to use the Chrome network inspector to see what REST-calls their web frontend makes.
 I wish I were joking.